decentralizedstack/website/Home.md

 ### Giant Global Graph

+* Your personal graph server serves up your public and private content, either free or monetized
-* Omnicentric visual interfaces allow you to naturally explore the connections
+* Omnicentric visual interfaces allow you to naturally explore connections